Looney Tunes: Comic books

 Looney Tunes comic books were published beginning in 1941 by Dell Comics under license.
-These comics were, like many published by Dell, were produced in partnership with Western Publishing.
+These comics, like many published by Dell, were produced in partnership with Western Publishing.
 After Dell and Western ended their partnership in 1962, Western continued the series under their Gold Key Comics and Whitman imprints through 1984.
 Beginning in 1990, DC Comics, which is owned by Warner Bros., has published Looney Tunes comics.